 The park can be best viewed from Kaukolanharju scenic tower.
 The wooden tower offers a lake view which The Ministry of the Environment chose one of our country’s most beautiful scenic areas in 1993.

 The clear-water Lake Iso-Melkutin is the absolut gem of the area.
 The water of the lake shimmers in blue and in summers lure you to take a swim and several campfire sites along the trails offer a great opportunity for a coffee break.

 After the dark, the stars over Lake Melkutin shine bright without any city lights, it’s absolutely a place worth visiting.

 Always check the latest weather forecast before your trip so it’s easier to get ready for the different weather conditions and you can enjoy the trip with appropriate weather equipment.
 Near Eerikkilä the trails are mainly in good condition and easy to walk.
 If you need more guidance or maps, you can contact Outdoor Centre’s information desk.

 What to pack with a day-trip:

-- Drinking bottle
+- Drinking bottle and water